Child Support Enforcement

 FSD is the agency that initially handles all the cases.
 If they can adequately resolve the matter the case remains with that agency.
 If they cannot adequately resolve the issue they refer the case to the appropriate Prosecuting Attorney’s Office.
 To open a child support case, contact FSD at 855-373-4636.

 Once FSD refers the case to the Prosecutor, the law sets out specific time frames for the case to be resolved.
-Note: The Prosecuting Attorney does not have authority to act until FSD makes a case referral.
+Note: The Prosecuting Attorney does not have the authority to act until FSD makes a case referral.

 PLEASE BE AWARE THAT WE REPRESENT THE STATE OF MISSOURI AND ARE NOT YOUR ATTORNEY.
 WE WILL PURSUE YOUR CASE BUT OUR CLIENT IS THE STATE OF MISSOURI WHOSE INTERESTS MAY NOT ALWAYS COINCIDE WITH YOUR DESIRES.
 THAT IS NOT OUR DECISION BUT IS A STATUTORY REQUIREMENT GIVEN TO US BY THE STATE OF MISSOURI.

 Paternity Actions: Once a paternity action is referred to the Prosecutor, a Petition for Declaration of Paternity is filed with the court.
 Genetic testing of the parties is performed to determine if a named party is the father of the child.
-The laboratory perform tests until they exclude the person as the Father or until the results show at least a 98% probability that he is the Father.
-If the results of the genetic testing establishes that an alleged father has a probability of being the Father then a hearing is held to obtain a Judgment/Court Order establishing paternity and an attempt will be made to establish a child support order for the support of the child.
+The laboratory performs tests until they exclude the person as the Father or until the results show at least a 98% probability that he is the Father.
+If the results of the genetic testing establish that an alleged father has a probability of being the Father then a hearing is held to obtain a Judgment/Court Order establishing paternity and an attempt will be made to establish a child support order for the support of the child.
 The amount of time required to establish paternity can vary depending on whether the party disputes that he is the father of the child or not.
 Most challenged paternity actions are resolved within twelve months.
 Many can be resolved in as little as four months.

 Civil: A Motion for Contempt against the non-paying party is filed in the court to begin an enforcement action.
 The person that is not paying is then served by the sheriff with the Motion for Contempt and a Order to Show Cause why they should not be held in contempt.
 The non-paying party is directed to appear in court on a certain date.
 At this initial appearance, the prosecutor will make an attempt to reach an agreement with the non-paying party.
 This agreement usually involves a payment plan.
 If an agreement is made the case will be continued so the court can monitor the party’s compliance with the agreement.
 If an agreement cannot be reached the case is set for a hearing, which is like a trial.
 At the hearing the Prosecutor’s Office has to prove the following: 1) that there was an order; 2) that the non-paying party knew of the order; 3) that the non-paying party is not paying as directed by the order.
 The non-paying party then must show that they had good cause for not paying as directed by the order.
 If the non-paying party fails to establish good cause, the Judge may find the non-paying party to be in contempt of court and can order the non-paying party be committed to the county jail until such time as they purge themselves of the contempt by paying a specific amount of money set by the court.
 This payment generally is paid to the custodial parent.